Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which two of the following are true about the Scrum Master role? (choose the best two answers)

 - [ ] At the Sprint Review, the Scrum Master identifies what has been "done" and what has not been "done".
-- [x] The Scrum Master teaches the Development Team to keep the Scrum meetings to their time-box.
+- [x] The Scrum Master teaches the Developers to keep the Scrum meetings to their time-box.
 - [x] The Scrum Master helps those outside the team interact with the Scrum Team.
-- [ ] The Scrum Master assigns tasks to Development Team members when they need work.
+- [ ] The Scrum Master assigns tasks to Developers when they need work.
 - [ ] The Scrum Master is responsible for updating the Sprint Burndown.

 **[⬆ Back to Top](#table-of-contents)**

-### What are three benefits of self-organization? (choose the best three answers)
+### What are three benefits of self-management? (choose the best three answers)

 - [x] Increased creativity.
 - [ ] Increased rule compliance.